 *Due to the remote nature of this routing, accommodations will include local homestays.

 Today, you will be picked up at the airport in Xieng Khuang and travel to the Plain of Jars - an impressive archaeological site where hundreds of large stone jars are littered all over the plateau.
-The creators of these artifacts and how they came to be here is a mystery.
+The creators of these artifacts and how they came to be here are mysteries.
 Along the way, you'll have a chance to visit a village working to improve themselves after the war - using scrap metal from exploded bombs, villagers make spoons and bracelets to sell.

 This morning after a leisurely breakfast you will enjoy a lovely stroll through the morning market along the Xam River. you will have some time to peruse through the interesting products available before your onward transfer to Viengsay.
 The karst landscape in the middle of town is truly a sight!
 Marvel at the amazing topography and make a visit to the Information Center near the guesthouse to learn more about the interesting historical significance of the area during the Indochina War.
 Your local guide will show you around town before you head over to some of the nearby caves to see how the Lao People’s Revolutionary Party lived during the war.
 In the afternoon, transfer west to Viengthong, your jumping off point for an expedition into nature.
 (This service is on a private basis.)

-This morning you will drive about 1.5 hours along a winding road through lovely forested, mountainous landscapes before arriving in Son Koua Village, an ethnic Khmu village where the people practice animist traditions and live in harmony with local spirits.
-They are the guides and boatmen for the night walk.
+This morning, you will be driven about 1.5 hours along a winding road through lovely forested, mountainous landscapes before arriving in Son Koua Village.
+This people of this ethnic Khmu village practice animist traditions and live in harmony with local spirits.
+They serve as the guides and boatmen for the night walk.
 After lunch in the village, you will journey by long tail boat to the Nam Et-Phou Louey National Protected Area (NEPL NPA).
 Along the way, there will be an opportunity to learn about upland rice cultivation and spot monitor lizards and bird life.